tasket/wyng-backup/README.md

 practice.
 Therefore it is best that the `discard` option is used when mounting your volumes for normal use.

-* The chunk size of your LVM thin pool can also affect disk space and I/O used when sending backups.
-Larger pool chunk sizes can mean larger incremental backups for volumes with lots of random writes.
+* The chunk size your LVM thin pool was initialized with can also affect disk space and I/O used when sending backups.
+Larger LVM chunk sizes can mean larger incremental backups for volumes with lots of random writes.
 To see the chunksize for your pool(s) run `sudo lvs -o name,chunksize`.
-Common sizes are 128-512kB but if the chunk size is larger and random writes are prevalent (i.e. for large databases or mail archives) then using wyng deduplication (which resolves at 64kB) can reduce the size of your backup sessions.
+Common sizes are 128-512kB so if random writes are prevalent (i.e. for large databases or mail archives) then using wyng deduplication (which resolves at 64kB by default) can reduce the size of your backup sessions.

+* If your system root volume resides in the LVM thin pool, there may be no obvious way to back up this volume in a 'safe' offline manner since snapshotting it while the system is running could leave the archived filesystem in an inconsistent state.
+One way to do this is to place a small script in /lib/systemd/system-shutdown with [snapshot commands]() then `wyng add` the snapshot name instead of the actual root volume name.